Mission Hills High School: PACE Promise

 The PACE Promise, a joint program of San Marcos Unified School District (SMUSD) and California State University San Marcos (CSUSM), guarantees CSUSM admission to all district students continuously enrolled in the district from 9th through 12th grade who meet entrance requirements.
-This program begins with the SMUSD graduating classes of 2009.
+This program began with the SMUSD graduating class of 2009.

 The Promise provides a step-by-step plan of preparation for college.
 Beginning in seventh grade, San Marcos students must work to fulfill program expectations.
 Meeting these requirements also prepares them for admission to most California public and private universities and colleges.
 Students who meet all the program's academic benchmarks and the financial need criteria, as determined by CSUSM, may receive monetary assistance from a private foundation associated with the Promise while attending the university.

 Improving college options for this generation of students, the Promise provides dynamic, accelerated services which include tutoring and mentoring, visits to the university campus, enhanced test preparation for English and math entry-level exams, and extensive information regarding college preparation and admission.
 The Promise thus provides a vital link from the secondary school setting to the university.

-Mission Hills Football

-The Mission Hills varsity football team won the 2013 CIF San Diego Section Open Division Championship defeating Oceanside 36-14.
-That was the team's first ever CIF Championship victory as they lost the championship in 2007 (Oceanside), 2010 (Oceanside), and 2012 (Eastlake).
-The 2013 CIF team was also one of the top ranked teams in the state of California and later lost to Bakersfield High School in the SoCal State Regional game.